vkalach/bootstrap-treeview/README.md

 Boolean.
 Default: false

 Whether or not to propagate nodeChecked and nodeUnchecked events to the parent/child nodes, used in conjunction with hierarchicalCheck.

+#### highlightChanges
+Boolean.
+Default: false
+Highlights the nodes with changed checkbox state, used in conjunction with showCheckbox.

 #### highlightSearchResults
 Boolean.
 Default: true